-Every child and young person has a generic risk assessment and safer caring plan which are reviewed every 6 months to ensure that they remain current and relevant.
-These documents can be reviewed at any time in response to life events and once a child reaches the age of 11, a specific child sexual exploitation risk assessment is undertaken which is also reviewed twice a year as a minimum.
+Every child and young person has a risk assessment and safer caring plan which are reviewed every 6 months to ensure that they remain current and relevant.
+These documents can be reviewed at any time in response to life events.
+A specific child sexual exploitation risk assessment is undertaken which is also reviewed twice a year as a minimum.

 The Acorns Fostering service follows the procedures and guidance provided by our local safeguarding partnership and follows their protocols for children and young people who are missing from care.
 Our child protection and safeguarding policy is reviewed at least annually.